MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment Requested**

-   - User can using to compare the Payment status of reissue the ATM Card to employee in between the Payment Request in Reissue and Payment Request in Finance portal.
+   - User can compare the Payment status of reissue in between the  Reissue stage and Finance portal stage.

-  - After the Payment Request is validate by the user in finance portal and then Payment request will be Completed by user in Finance portal for Reissue the ATM Card.
+  - After the Payment Request is validate and completed by the user in finance portal for Reissue the ATM Card.
   - user can complete the stage after payment completed.

       - *In The action field is following to,*